Old Speckled Hen: Old Golden Hen

 Old Golden Hen was launched in August 2011, it is a light golden ale.
 Crafted by the master brewer of "Old Speckled Hen", this light golden beer is brewed using pale malts and Tasmanian Galaxy hops giving a light golden colour.

 A year after being launched in 2011, Old Golden Hen won a Gold Quality Award at the 2012 Monde Selection’s World Quality Selections The brand became the third member of the Old Speckled Hen family to win a Monde Selection Quality Award.

 Old Hoppy Hen

 Old Hoppy Hen was launched in April 2014 and is a hoppy pale ale, inspired by the US craft beer scene.
 It is made with pale and crystal malts, as well as rye malt, and Chinook hops.

 Old Speckled Hen Low Alcohol

 Brewed with Pale and Crystal malts alongside Challenger, First Gold and Goldings hops, Old Speckled Hen Low Alcohol attempts to evoke the tastes and aromas of the original Old Speckled Hen but with low ABV.

+GlutenFree Old Speckled Hen

+The gluten free beer is brewed with its usual quality ingredients and to its normal recipe, with the reduction in gluten content achieved through an innovation in the brewing process.
+A bespoke product stream ensures the beers remain segregated and guarantees that they can be designated as gluten free.

+Old Master Hen

+The latest addition to Greene King's range of Hen beers, this limited edition ale is bottle conditioned and brewed with malt, hops, pure water and yeast.
+The tastes and aromas of this beer is full-bodied and warming, with masses of characteristic toffee and fruit, notes of citrus and orange, and a traditional English hop bitterness.

+The ABV content in this beer is 7%, the highest in Greene King's range of Hen beers.

+Old Session Hen

+In April 2024 Old Session Hen with an ABV of 3.4% was introduced.